-Within this framework is an equity tool which offers an intentional way to consider the impact of the City's work on equity-deserving groups and ensures an intentional identification and removal of barriers to inclusion.
-This work directly aligns with the City's mission, as defined in the 2019-2023 Strategic Plan, to be 'a responsive and modern public service partner that fosters change to build a better London for all' and informs every strategic area of focus, outcome, expected result and strategy of our Strategic Plan.
+Within this framework is an equity tool which offers an intentional way to consider the impact of the City's work on equity-denied groups and ensures an intentional identification and removal of barriers to inclusion.
+This work directly aligns with the City's mission, and informs every strategic area of focus, outcome, expected result and strategy of our Strategic Plan.
+In particular, it informs the 'Reconciliation, Equity, Accessibility, and Inclusion' strategic area of focus as defined in the 2023-2027 Strategic Plan.